Aporocactus martianus

 Aporocactus martianus (syn.
 Disocactus martianus) is a species of cactus found in Oaxaca, Mexico.

+Distribution and habitat

+A. martianus grows only in Oaxaca, Mexico, in cloud forests and oak forests at elevations of 1500-2200 m.
+It is locally abundant within its range.

 Description

 Disocactus martianus grows creeping, occasionally forming lithophytic with aerial roots.
 It is a species of fleshy, cylindrical suspended or creeping cactus with stems up to 1.5 meters long and up to 2.5 centimeters thick, sometimes with aerial roots, with 8 to 10 slightly wart-shaped ribs; 3 or 4 central pale brown spines up to 12 mm long and 6 to 20 radial spines are light yellowish and only 5 to 7 millimeters long.
 The bright red flowers are diurnal and produced in summer, 10 to 12 centimeters in diameter and a length of 5 to 7 centimeters.
 The flowers stay open for a couple of days.
 They are followed by globose fruits of green color and 2 cm in diameter.
 It is viviparous.